Roy Moore sexual assault allegations condemned by growing number of Republicans

 Rep. Peter King

 "I would say unless he can prove his innocence, the burden is now on him within the next day or so, I believe he has to step down.
-He owes it to himself, he owes it to the state and and he owes it to the U.S. Senate," New York Rep. Peter King said.
+He owes it to himself, he owes it to the state and and he owes it to the U.S. Senate," New York Rep. Peter King said after the allegations came out.

 Rep. Lee Zeldin